-EB-3 immigrant visas allow certain professional workers, skilled workers, and unskillled workers to obtain a U.S. green card or permanent resident status.
+EB-3 immigrant visas allow certain professional workers, skilled workers, and unskilled workers to obtain a U.S. green card or lawful permanent resident status.
 The "EB" in the EB-3 visa stands for "employment based."
 There are many types of employment-based U.S. visas that offer permanent residence; this article will explain what's unique about this visa, along with features of it held in common with other employment-based visas.

-As you can imagine, these long waits make it difficult for employers to willingly hold a job open (unless you're already working there on a temporary visa, like an H-1B), and difficult for employees to plan their lives.
-You can't count on the wait lasting a particular length of time -- it all depends on how many other people apply before or at the same time as you.
+As you can imagine, these often long waits make it difficult for employers to willingly hold a job open, unless you're already working there on a temporary visa, like an H-1B; and difficult for employees to plan their lives.
+You can't count on the wait lasting a particular length of time.
+It all depends on how many other people apply before or at the same time as you.

-The main steps involved in getting an EB-3 visa are:
+The main steps involved in getting permanent residence via an EB-3 visa are:

 Completing all these steps can take several years.